 When I ran for State Senate in 2016 I was greener than grass.
 I got some bad campaign advice and shaved my beard.
 I do like wearing suits but it’s not how I typically dress.
 If elected, I intend to represent socialist values and if elected I will offer bold solutions to our most pressing issues.
 We don’t have time to waste.

 This election I’m relying on you, dear reader, to talk to your friends.
 Invite them to like my page on Facebook.
 Ask if they’re registered to vote.
 And, in October/November 2020, make sure they have voted or have a “vote plan” for election day.
 This grassroots campaign is as much about you as it is me.
-In democracy, we all share the duty of being active participants.
+In a democracy, we all share the duty of being active participants.
 Be proud of your values.
 Talk about the issues that matter and why.
 Elections have consequences.
-It’s on us to flip the SD13 Senate Blue.
+It’s on us to flip the 13th Senate District blue.

 I graduated from Sauk Rapids-Rice High School in 2000.
 I’m what some people call an elder millennial.
 I studied acupressure massage therapy and moved to California briefly to become a hippie.
 Which I did.
 Patchwork pants, good music, mushroom hunting, and longboarding.
 After being arrested for selling marijuana I skipped court and hid in Minnesota until my case expired (They ruled that marijuana is now legal in California).
 I knew then that it was wrong to imprison people who are just trying to have a good time.
 I’ve worked a variety of jobs since.
 Later, after becoming more involved with NORML, I became more aware of the racial inequity and the urgent need for criminal justice reform.
 This is why I started getting involved in politics and the law.